jroderic-07/system-configurations/README.md

 > export PATH="repo_path/scripts:$PATH"

 ## Setup Instructions
-This repository contains instructions on how I set-up my system.
-These include:
+Included in this repository are brief instructions for installing the following software:
 - Shell/terminal setup
 - Vim setup